-Bring a medium pot of salted water to a boil.
-Cook the pasta according to the directions on the package, making sure to drain the pasta a couple of minutes before the pasta is entirely cooked.
-The pasta will finish cooking in the sauce.
-When draining the pasta, reserve approx. 1 cup of the pasta water.
+- Bring a medium pot of salted water to a boil.
+Cook the pasta until just short of being done since the pasta will finish cooking in the sauce.
+Don't forget to reserve 1 cup of the pasta water when draining the pasta.

-Add tomato puree and enough water to thin out the sauce.
-Let it come to a simmer and add the halved grape tomatoes, simmer for a couple of minutes then add the spinach.
+- Add tomato puree and enough water to thin out the sauce.
+Let it come to a simmer and add the halved grape (or cherry) tomatoes, simmer for a couple of minutes then add the spinach.

-Once the spinach has wilted, add the goat cheese starting with 3 tablespoons, add more if you want a creamier sauce
+- Once the spinach has wilted, add the goat cheese.

-Just before serving, add the chopped fresh basil and extra goat cheese if desired.
+- Just before serving, add the chopped fresh basil and Parmesan cheese, or more goat cheese if desired.

 This recipe for Creamy Tomato and Spinach Pasta was originally published in July 2016.
 The post has been updated.